kimbyeolhee/kimbyeolhee/README.md

 ### 👋 Hi, I'm Byeolhee Kim
+* I am a **NLP engineer**
+* Putting the value of business first.
+I believe that the language, frameworks, and methodologies we use are tools for delivering value.
+* My goal is to provide a service that allows anyone to challenge the job they want by reducing the repetitive labor of jobs, not AI replacing jobs.
 ----

 ![Byeolhee Kim's GitHub stats](https://github-readme-stats.vercel.app/api?username=kimbyeolhee&show_icons=true&bg_color=00000000)

 ---

 Outside of Github, You can find me below: